eRegister/automatedDeploy/README.md

 # automatedDeploy

-a temporary Repo to test out automated deployment
+A temporary Repo to test out automated deployment
+When is matures, it'll be transfered to *bahmni_docker* repo.